Gerson4G/react-iconoteka/README.md

 TODO:
-[ ] Reduce icons files to use only simple icon (Fill or Line) nad set the stroke value by SVG values [ ] Add default imports for Different icon if user prefer to just import the Icon directly
+[ ] Reduce icons files to use only simple icon (Fill or Line) nad set the stroke value by SVG values [ ] Add default imports for Different icon if user prefer to just import the Icon directly [ ] Improve typings of the dist Story

 ## Iconoteka
 Web: https://iconoteka.com/